WWPOL/Messenger-Listener-for-Discord/README.md

 # Messenger-Listener-for-Discord

-Listens to a FB Messenger chat and echos messages into a Discord channel
+Listens to a specific FB Messenger chat and echoes messages into a specific Discord channel.

+## Todo

+- Handle reactions
+- Handle images/attachments